vermalisa11/blockchain/readme.md

 ### Blockchain
-- careted a blockcain in python and used flask and postman
+- created a blockcain in python and used flask and postman
 - https://vermaaena.medium.com/develop-a-blockchain-cryptocurrency-using-python-flask-postman-e4bd6ad4bcfa

 ### cryptocurrency
-- careted my own cryptocurrency named hacoins in python and used flask and postman
+- created my own cryptocurrency named hacoins in python and used flask and postman
 - https://vermaaena.medium.com/develop-a-blockchain-cryptocurrency-using-python-flask-postman-e4bd6ad4bcfa

 ### smart contract